-When malaria prophylaxis is needed, Malarone (atovaquone and proguanil) is the drug of choice for divers.
+When malaria preventive medication is needed, Malarone (atovaquone and proguanil) is the drug of choice for divers.
 Malarone is as effective as mefloquine or doxycycline but has fewer side effects.
-See also Malaria.
+(See also Malaria).

 Some cruise ships and live-aboard dive boats visit ports in countries where malaria is endemic, particularly on the South American coast, the eastern and western coasts of Africa, and in Oceania.
 They commonly offer day trips to local destinations, with passengers returning to the ship in the evening.
-In this situation, risk during the evening and night is very low, because passengers are in a controlled environment and thus malaria chemoprophylaxis is normally not necessary.
+In this situation, risk during the evening and night is very low because passengers are in a controlled environment; thus, preventive malaria medication is normally not necessary.

-- Malaria chemoprophylaxis should be considered, however, if spending even 1 night on shore or more than 1 day in port on an island or in an area with high transmission of malaria.
+- Preventive malaria medication should be considered, however, if spending even 1 night on shore or more than 1 day in port on an island or in an area with high transmission of malaria.

 - Any fever in a cruise or dive passenger returning from these ports must be investigated for malaria.

 The surfacing diver is at definite risk for insect bites.
 Although the mosquito that transmits malaria bites during the evening, there are daytime biters that also can transmit diseases, including dengue and yellow fever.
 Divers should use a waterproof repellent any time mosquitoes are present.
 Also see Insect Precautions.